gregfurman/NISPractical/README.md

 cd out

 #Runs the methods for the certificate authority.
 #Generates files used storing the CA public and private keys.
-If testing on two separate machine, only run this command once and ensure both participants have the
+If testing on two separate machines, only run this command once and ensure both participants have the
 #same pairing key documents.
 java CertificateAuthority